 Cardiac Quality Control

-Intended for use with Roche and Abbott systems, this control is manufactured using only the highest quality material and offers a 7-day thawed stability at +2ºC to +8ºC.
+Intended for use with Roche Abbott and Siemens systems, this control is manufactured using only the highest quality material and offers a 7-day thawed stability at +2ºC to +8ºC.

 This control provides a full range of clinically relevant testing levels, including High Sensitivity Troponin I.

 - Aqueous Material

 - Stable to expiry date at -20ºC to -80ºC

 - Thawed stability of 7 days at 2°C – 8°C

 |Description||Optimised for||Size||Analytes||Cat No|

 |Cardiac Control - Ultra Low||Roche (NT proBNP) & Abbott (Troponin I)||3 x 3 ml||1||CQ10453|

 - Troponin I